Prenuptial Agreement Lawyers Edmonton

 A “prenuptial” agreement specifically refers to an agreement entered before marriage.
 If you are already married or are about to be married and do not have time to have a prenuptial agreement prepared, it is possible to enter into a postnuptial agreement instead.

 Postnuptial agreements can address the same issues as prenuptial agreements, including related to property division and spousal support.
-There are some additional considerations regarding postnuptial agreements, including that the court may have a stronger expectation for detailed financial disclosure to be exchanged prior to entering a postnuptial agreement as certain legal entitlements may have already crystalized by that time.
+There are some additional considerations regarding postnuptial agreements, including that the court may have a stronger expectation for detailed financial disclosure to be exchanged prior to entering a postnuptial agreement as certain legal entitlements may have already crystalized.

 Need a Prenuptial Agreement?
 Call us at 780-760-1388 today to schedule your no-obligation consultation with one of our family lawyers.